symbiote-h2020/SLAManager/docs/installation-guide.md

 * compile-time values: these specify static behaviour of the SLA core (e.g. the class of the Monitoring adapter)
-* runtime values: these specify runtime configuration and its value should be set with an env var (e.g. the address of a KairosDB instance)
+* runtime values: these specify runtime configuration and its value should be set with an env var (e.g. the address of a MySQL or RabbitMQ instance)

 All compile-time configuration is done through the Spring context files, which build all the configurable objects.
 Several of these objects declared in the context files